Powerlearnproject/se-assignment-day-2-git-and-github-galaxymarque/README.md

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?

+   *Create a sample project.

+   *Clone the repository.

+   *Create a branch and make your changes.

+   *Commit and push your changes.

+   *Merge your changes.

+   *View your changes in GitLab.

+Commits ensure that all changes are gathered in a central repository, keeping the entire team informed about the changes

+Commits are used to manage different versions of the software.
+This is especially important in large projects where tracking different versions and updates is done through commits.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?